jonathanfrennert/epidemic-sim/README.md

 #### Statistics Table
 <img src="https://github.com/J0HNN7G/EpiSim/blob/master/doc/StatisticsTable.png" width="150">
 The statistics table shows the status counts for the humans in real time.
-The colour of the counts on each row indicate the corresponding health status of any given human in the simulation panes and area in the stacked area chart.
+The colour of the counts on each row indicates the corresponding health status of any given human in the simulation panes and area in the stacked area chart.

 #### Area Chart
 <img src="https://github.com/J0HNN7G/EpiSim/blob/master/doc/AreaChart.png" width="300">